 (1).
 Indicator Title Number of financial statements reviews conducted at targeted municipalities.
-Definition Total number of financial statements reviewed by Provincial Treasury.
-Source of data Municipal draft AFS/IFS.
-Method of calculation / Number of Projects implemented.
-Assessment Support provided to each municipality is considered a separate project.
-Means of verification AFS Review projects, any of the following are produced as evidence 1.Draft close-out reports (reports are not signed).

-2.Close-out reports (signed and dated by MM or CFO).

-Accumentions Required information is timeously provided by the municipality which is accurate

-and complete.

-Assumptions Commitment from the municipality to implement recommendations.
+Definition Projects implemented at targeted municipalities to assist and provide technical support on annual financial statements prepared by the targeted municipality, including audit support to ensure compliance with the generally recognized accounting practice and relevant sections of the MFMA.
+Source of data Progress/Close-out reports and/or correspondence with key stakeholders.
+Method of calculation / Assessment Quantitative: Number of Projects implemented Means of verification AFS Review projects, any of the following are produced as evidence depending on the stage of the project.
+1. Agenda/Attendance Register/Minutes of meetings between PT and the Service Provider.
+2. Agenda/Attendance Register/Minutes of meetings between PT and the Municipality.
+3. Progress reports on the ongoing project (reports are not signed).
+4. Email correspondence to/from service provider and/or municipality e.g. to address review queries.
+5. Draft close-out reports (reports are not signed).
+6. Close-out reports (signed and dated by MM or CFO).
+7. Training presentations/Attendance registers/Training Sign-Off 8.
+Certificates relating to training provided to municipalities.
+Assumptions Required information is timeously provided by the municipality which is accurate and complete.
+Commitment from the municipality to implement recommendations.
 Human and financial resources are available to implement the reviews.

-Disaggregation of

-beneficiaries (where Not applicable

-applicable)

-Spatial Transformation Not applicable

-(where applicable)

-Calculation Type Accumulative

-Reporting Cycle Annual

-Desired performance Improved audit outcomes at municipalities

-Indicator responsibility Director: Municipal Finance Management
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-accumulative Reporting Cycle Annually.
+Desired performance Actual performance is desired to be higher than the targeted performance Indicator responsibility Director: Municipal Finance Management

 (2).
 Indicator Title Number of financial management support projects implemented at targeted municipalities.
-Definition Total number of financial management projects implemented at targeted municipalities.
-Source of data Key focus areas of support as communicated with the municipality. (emails/letters/ report/minutes of meetings).
-Method of calculation / Number of Projects implemented.
-Assessment (Support provided to each municipality is considered a separate project).
-Means of verification FMS projects, any of the following are produced as evidence Draft close-out reports (reports are not signed).
-Close-out reports (signed and dated by Municipal Manager or CFO).
-Assumptions Required information is timeously provided by the municipality which is accurate and complete.
-Commitment from the municipality to implement recommendations.
-Human and financial resources are available to implement the reviews.
-Disaggregation of beneficiaries (where applicable) Not applicable.
-Spatial Transformation (where applicable) Not applicable.
-Calculation Type Accumulative.
-Reporting Cycle Quarterly

-Desired performance Improved audit outcomes at municipalities.
-Indicator responsibility Director: Municipal Finance Management
+Definition Intensive on-site financial management projects implemented at targeted municipalities to assist and provide technical support on complex financial accounting challenges including improvements to processes, procedures and controls to ensure compliance with generally recognised accounting practices and relevant legislation.
+Source of data Progress/Close-out reports and/or correspondence with key stakeholders.
+Method of calculation / Assessment Quantitative: Number of Projects implemented Means of verification FMS projects, any of the following are produced as evidence depending on the stage of the project.
+Agenda/Attendance Register/Minutes of meetings between PT and the Service Provider.
+Agenda/Attendance Register/Minutes of meetings between PT and the Municipality.
+3. Progress reports on the ongoing project (reports are not signed).4.
+Email correspondence to/from service provider and/or municipality e.g. to address review queries.
+5. Draft close-out reports (reports are not signed).
+6. Close-out reports (signed and dated by MM or CFO).
+7. Training presentations/Attendance registers/Training Sign-Off 8.
+Certificates relating to training provided to municipalities Required information is timeously provided by the municipality which is accurate and complete.
+Assumptions Commitment from the municipality to implement recommendations.
+Disamonation of Human and financial resources are available to implement the reviews.
+Disaggregation of beneficiaries (where N/A applicable) Spatial Transformation (where applicable) N/A Calculation Type Non-accumulative Reporting Cycle Annually Desired performance Actual performance is desired to be higher than the targeted performance Indicator responsibility Director: Municipal Finance Management